From seeing the iconic Whitehaven Beach, to sailing through the Coral Sea, here are the best things to do in Airlie Beach.

 READ MORE: While you’re in the area be sure to check out these things to do in Brisbane.

 10) Get Sky High with a Helicopter Flight

 While getting out on the ocean is one of the best ways to experience Queensland and Airlie Beach, the next best option is to get high above it.

 With a scenic flight, passengers get the chance to experience the absolute beauty of the islands and the Great Barrier Reef in a whole new way.

 Several companies give you the opportunity to choose from a fixed-wing plane, a helicopter or even a flight + cruise adventure.

-The signature scenic flight option includes incredible aerial views over the Whitsundays and the Reef.
+The signature scenic helicopter flight option includes incredible aerial views over the Whitsundays and the Reef.

-You’ll be able to see the gorgeous Heart Reef and Hill Inlet and you soar above the ocean.
+You’ll be able to see the gorgeous Heart Reef, Hill Inlet, and Whitehaven Beach as you soar above the ocean.

 11) Take a Day Trip to Daydream Island

 One of the most magical Airlie Beach activities for anyone is to head out for a day on Daydream Island.